Below is a brief summary of what you will see when using your database system

-If you did not have a requirement for different levels of access multiple users would see a form offering various options, here is an example where this particular user can only undertake two tasks 'Process Control' or 'Reports'
+If you did not have a requirement for different levels of access multiple users would see a form offering various options, here is an example where this particular user is not an adminstrator, so the administration options are disabled for this user.

-Whereas, the overall administration user would have access to all the tasks including the setting up of other users, and the Administrator would be trained by me to be fully conversant with the operation of the entire system.
+Whereas, the overall administration user would have access to all the tasks, and the Administrator would be trained by me to be fully conversant with the operation of the entire system.

 Mike Russell, Director, Air Heating Southern Ltd. said "After showing Dennis our current database he made some excellent suggestions on how he could improve it."

 I always provide a customised menu system in databases I develop, some Access Database Developers do not.
 This ensures that users can only undertake tasks as